-Estate agents sell or let residential or commercial properties, businesses or land for their clients.
-The role generally involves valuing properties, which includes looking at the property's conditions and comparing it with others in the area to get the best price for the client.
-They also market the property and negotiate deals on behalf of their clients.
+Estate agents sell or let residential or commercial properties, businesses or land on behalf of their clients.
+They look at the property's condition and compare it with others in the area to value it and get the best price for the client.
+They also market the property and negotiate on deals.

 Residential estate agents deal with the sale and purchase of houses, flats and land.
-Many also manage rental properties, which has been a growth area.
+Many also manage rental properties.
 Commercial estate agents deal with a wide range of business properties including offices, shops, leisure facilities, hotels and restaurants.
 Rural estate agents specialise in land and rural businesses.

 Estate agents often have to liaise with banks, building societies, mortgage brokers, surveyors, solicitors and other estate agencies during transactions.